uber-archive/idl/README.md

     origin  ssh://git@github.com/uber/foo-service.git (fetch)
     origin  ssh://git@github.com/uber/foo-service.git (push)

-The thrift folder for your service mirrors these two addresses.
+The idl folder for your service mirrors these two addresses.
-Assuming the output above, the thrift store path for the service being authoring will be `./thrift/github.com/uber/foo-service/`.
+Assuming the output above, the idl path for the service being authoring will be `./idl/github.com/uber/foo-service/`.
-This folder will contain the thrift IDL files that will be published to your thrift registry repo when `idl publish` is executed.
+This folder will contain the thrift IDL files that will be published to your idl registry repo when `idl publish` is executed.
 The IDL files in this particular sub-folder are to be manually managed by service authors.